Definition of Inheritance, holandric

 Inheritance, holandric: Inheritance of genes on the Y chromosome.
 Since only males normally have a Y chromosome, Y-linked genes can only be transmitted from father to son.

 It has often been said that little is known about specific genes that might be Y-linked (holandric) in their inheritance.
-This is no longer true.
-As of the year 2000, a number of genes were known to be Y-linked including:
+A number of genes are known to be Y-linked including:

 - ASMTY (which stands for acetylserotonin methyltransferase),